wotakumoe/wotaku/faq.md

 :::

 :::details Can I stream torrent files?
-You *can* stream torrent files (by download the files sequentially).
+You *can* stream torrent files (by downloading the files sequentially).
 You can stream torrent files easily using [**Miru**](https://miru.watch/) & [**WebTorrent**](https://webtorrent.io/).
 You can stream in [**qBittorrent**](https://www.qbittorrent.org/) too.
 For that, before you start downloading the file, check "**Download in sequential order**" in torrent settings at left hand side.

 :::

 :::details Do I need VPN while torrenting?

-The distribution (here seeding / uploading) of pireated content is illegal.
+The distribution (here seeding / uploading) of pirated content is illegal.
 In peer-to-peer (P2P) connections such as torrenting, it exposes your IP to everyone connected.
 So, it's advisable to use a VPN which will mask your IP.
 But if your country / ISP doesn't care about pirating stuff, you can skip VPN.
 To know whether your country / ISP cares about it, ask in your local forum.

 :::